saranicole/TraitCraft/README.md

 3. Select your crafters from the addon menu
 4. Select your actively researching character(s) from the dropdown and select an icon for it - that icon will show up in the research tab of your selected crafters next to the trait they need
 5. Click "Apply Settings" - note that settings do not automatically apply in this addon's menu
-6. Log onto the actively researching character(s) - this can be quick, just log on and you don't have to do anything else
+6. Log onto the actively researching character(s)
 7. Log back onto the desired crafter
 8. Open a crafting interaction
 9. Open the Research view
-10. See the icon(s) of the actively researching character(s) next to their needed traits - you will need to manually craft for now
+10. See the icon(s) of the actively researching character(s) next to their needed traits

 ### How it works